poipoiyo/Python-Practice/8.Algorithm/README.md

 Tom's average is 68.

 ### Input :
-- `scores.txt` with all student's score.
+- `scores.txt`: score for all student's.

 ### Output :
 - `ranking.txt` to list their ranking, name, average